alexfilatov/world-flags-sprite/README.md

-# The flags of all countries in the world in one sprite
+# The flags of all countries in the world in one sprite and flags of all world's currencies

 Include 1 css file and have all the worlds' flags on your site.
 Tell everyone who uses a lot of country flags to use this link, so it will be in everyone's cache!